-Whereas, The original Keystone pipeline, which spans across the northern part of Missouri, supplies over 435,000 barrels of North American crude oil to American refineries in the Midwest.
-The Keystone XL pipeline will, when completed, carry 700,000 barrels of North American crude oil to American refineries in the Gulf Coast region which will make its way back to Missouri in the form of gasoline, diesel, and jet fuel; and
+Whereas, The original Keystone pipeline, which spans across the northern part of Missouri, supplies over 435,000 bpd of North American crude oil to American refineries in the Midwest.
+The Keystone XL pipeline will, when completed, have the capacity to carry over 800,000 bpd of North American crude oil to American refineries in the Gulf Coast region which will make its way back to Missouri in the form of gasoline, diesel, and jet fuel; and

 Whereas, The Keystone XL project will create approximately 9,000 construction jobs.
 The Gulf Coast project is a \$2.3 billion project that will create approximately 4,000 construction jobs.
 Combined, they support yet another 7,000 manufacturing jobs.
-Seventy-five percent of the pipe used to build the Keystone XL in the U.S. will come from North American mills, including half made by U.S. workers.
-Goods for the pipeline, valued at approximately \$800 million, have already been sourced from U.S. manufacturers; now, therefore, be it
+Seventy-five percent of the pipe used to build the Keystone XL application in the United States will come from North American mills, including half made by U.S. workers.
+Goods for the pipeline, valued at approximately \$800 million, have already been sourced from U.S. manufacturers; and